mikedowd300/apiPrototypeServer/README.md

 `localhost:8090/delete/id` - replacing "id" with the desired Id.

--To update or patch an object while keeping its Id the same, make a post request to the following route:
+-To update or patch an object while keeping its Id the same, make a post request  and supply the appropriate object to the following route:

 `localhost:8090/update/id` - replacing "id" with the desired Id.